jasdvl/sample-aspnetcore-microservices/README.md

 1. **HomeAnalytica.Web (Blazor Web App)**
    A Blazor Web App that provides a user-friendly interface for managing sensor devices and viewing sample sensor data.
    The UI is designed with simplicity in mind, allowing the focus to remain on backend and architectural functionality.
    Apex Charts was integrated for creating interactive charts.
-See also https://apexcharts.github.io/Blazor-ApexCharts/
+See also https://apexcharts.github.io/Blazor-ApexCharts.
+   All components leverage Interactive SSR (Server-Side Rendering) for improved performance and responsiveness.

 2. **HomeAnalytica.Gateway.Yarp (Reverse Proxy)**
    Acts as a reverse proxy to route requests between the Blazor frontend and backend microservices, enabling efficient load distribution and separation of concerns.